 - 3 Organic apples (Braeburn, Golden or Granny Smith) peeled & cored

 - 1/2 tsp vanilla powder (or 1 3/4 tsp extract)

 - 55 g (2oz) sugar

-- 55 g (2oz) slivered almonds (or mix of sliced almonds, walnuts, pecans, hazelnuts)
+- 55 g (2oz) slivered almonds & broken walnuts (or mix including pecans, hazelnuts)

 Sweet Pastry Base

 - For more complete instructions, follow the recipe on pages 106-109 in my book, 'Teatime in Paris'.
 Mix the butter and sugar in a stand mixer until creamy.
 Add salt then other ingredients until just mixed, then stop.
 Form the dough into a ball, wrap in cling film or in a bag and chill in the fridge for at least an hour.

 - Take the pastry out of the fridge.
 Roll out the pastry on a very lightly floured surface to 4mm thickness.
 Press into the pastry ring or pan.
 Roll over the rolling pin on top to trim then push the pastry again into the ring to ensure it's straight against the sides.
 Set aside the remaining pastry, returning it to the fridge for at least 30 minutes.Preheat the oven to 180°C/160°C fan/360°F/Gas4.

 - Blind bake the pastry by topping with parchment paper and fill with baking beans, washed coins, rice or dried beans.
 Bake in the oven for 15 minutes, then set aside to cool on a wire rack, removing the baking beans (this seems short but it will be baked again later with the apples).